yairnadler/ElbitHomeAssignment/Readme.md

 ## Installation

-To get started, clone the repository:
+To get started, simply download and extract the zip file or clone the repository:

 ```bash
 git clone https://github.com/yairnadler/ElbitHomeAssignment.git